501 - Live at Bass Concert Hall (Austin Night 1)

 Hi!

-that I helped the Texas Rangers take down the polygamous sex cult at the YFZ Ranch in Al Dorado, Texas.
+that I helped the Texas Rangers take down the polygamous sex cult at the YXZ Ranch in Eldorado, Texas.
+Holy shit.

 Holy shit.

-I actually practiced just in case I'm a little nervous.
+I actually practice just in case I'm a little nervous.
+Okay, okay.

 So I grew up profoundly Mormon, but I got better.

-my great great great grandfather was one of the first converts and was called to polygamy when he came to salt lake city and a lot of my family is still polygamists so i know these people you did a story
+My great, great, great grandfather was one of the first converts and was called to polygamy when he came to Salt Lake City.
+And a lot of my family is still polygamists, so I know these people.

 Episode 340.